erfan-rfmhr/mirror-tester/README.md

 ## Features

 - Benchmarks mirrors and ranks them by dowload speed
-- Install packages from mirrors
-- Switch to a different mirror if fails
+- Install packages from mirrors.
+Switch to a different mirror if fails.
 - Interactive keyboard-only TUI built with `ratatui`

 ## Installation